Orange County, Florida: Public education

 The Orange County Public Schools deliver public education to students countywide.
 Its functions and expenditures are overseen by an elected school board composed of a chairman, elected at-large; and seven members, elected from single-member districts.
 Each member is elected to a four-year term: the chairman and three other members are elected in gubernatorial election years, while the other four are elected in presidential election years.
 As of the 2021–2022 school year, the school system operated 205 schools (127 elementary, 9 K-8, 39 middle, 22 high, and 8 exceptional learning), with 206,246 students.
-It is the fourth-largest school district statewide and ninth in the nation.
+As of 2023, it is the 4th largest district statewide and eighth largest in the nation.

 Colleges and universities

 The University of Central Florida is the sole 4-year public university.
 As of the Fall 2020 semester, a total of 71,948 students attended the university, making it the largest university in the nation by enrollment.
 The university's 1,415 acre main campus is situated in northeast Orange County.

 Nearby Winter Park is home to Rollins College, a private college situated only a few miles from Downtown Orlando.
 In 2012, it was ranked #1 by U.S. News & World Report amongst regional universities in the South.

 With six campuses spread throughout the county, Valencia College offers two-year degree programs, as well three baccalaureate programs.

 The law schools for Barry University and Florida A&M are also conveniently located in Downtown Orlando.

 Full Sail University is a for-profit university in Winter Park, Florida.
 Full Sail is not regionally accredited, but is nationally accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) to award associate's, bachelor's degrees, and master's degrees in audio, film, design, computer animation, business, and other fields.[10]
 The school offers 35 degree programs and 2 graduate certificates and has a student population of more than 16,800.